 The City has appointed a Tree Commission to help advise staff and council on urban forest management efforts and policies.

 Take a look at our tree conservation ordinances and nominate a tree for conservation.

 Tree Inventory & Interactive Dashboard

 In January of 2018, Charlottesville Parks and Recreation initiated a project with the goal of creating an inventory of all the trees that exist on public property within the City of Charlottesville.

 Urban Canopy Reports

-The City completes a canopy assessment approximately every 5 years, which is paid by in part by USDA Forestry grants.
+The City completes a Canopy Assessment approximately every 5 years, which is paid by in part by U.S. Department of Agriculture (USDA) Forestry grants.
 These efforts are designed to place the City in a position to manage its forests and trees in a sustainable and renewable manner, and provide for a codified program that meets the needs and values of our community.